Shahu I: Battle of Khed

-Relations with the Peshwas
+Expansion

-Relations with Balaji Vishwanath
+Consolidation

 Kanhoji Angre seized the opportunity of warring between Tarabai and Shahu to effectively free himself of the suzerainty of either.
-Instead, he captured the major trading center of Kalyan, and the neighboring forts of Rajmachi and Lohagad.
+Instead, he captured the major trading centre of Kalyan, and the neighbouring forts of Rajmachi and Lohagad.
 Shahu sent a large force under his Peshwa, or Prime Minister, Bahiroji Pingale.
 Kanhoji defeated Pingale, imprisoned him at Lohagad, and started to advance towards Shahu's capital of Satara.
 Shahu commanded his Senakarta Balaji Vishwanath to raise another standing army (Huzurat) to subdue opponents.
 Balaji preferred the path of negotiation and was appointed as Shahu's plenipotentiary to negotiate with the admiral.
 Balaji and Kanhoji met at Lonavala.
 The newly appointed Peshwa appealed to the old sailor's patriotism for the Maratha cause.
-Angre agreed to become the Sarkhel (grand admiral) of Shahu's navy with control of the Konkan.
-Balaji and Angre then jointly attacked the Muslim Siddis of Janjira.
-Their combined forces captured most of the Konkan coast, including Balaji's birthplace of Shrivardhan, which became part of the Angre fiefdom.
+Kanhoji Angre agreed to become the Sarkhel (grand admiral) of Shahu's navy with control of the Konkan.
+Balaji and Kanhoji then jointly attacked the Muslim Siddis of Janjira.
+Their combined contingents captured most of the Konkan coast, including Balaji's birthplace of Shrivardhan, which then became part of the Angre fiefdom.
 Delighted with Balaji's success, Shahu dismissed Bahiroji Pingale, and appointed Balaji Vishwanath as Peshwa on 16 November 1713.